 Missouri EMS for Children

-The survey takes 5-10 minutes and we are so appreciative of the time you take to complete it!
-This data gives our office a bird's eye view of our state's readiness for pediatric emergency care in EMS agencies, and allows us the opportunity to tailor our efforts and programs to better suit the needs of Missouri's prehospital providers.
+The survey will take some time to complete and is a thorough assessment of your emergency department.
+We suggest that you download the PDF version to work on prior to starting the electronic submission.
+This data gives our office a bird's eye view of our state's readiness for pediatric emergency care in emergency departments, and allows us the opportunity to tailor our efforts and programs to better suit the needs of Missouri's hospital providers.

 The Missouri EMS for Children State Partnership grant is held by the University of Missouri's School of Medicine and MU Health Care.
 Our office is housed within the MU Health Care Emergency Services service line.